Qovery/qovery-client-javascript/docs/ApplicationSecretApi.md

 ## createApplicationSecretAlias

-> SecretResponse createApplicationSecretAlias(applicationId, secretId, opts)
+> Secret createApplicationSecretAlias(applicationId, secretId, opts)

 Create a secret alias at the application level